raspberrypilearning/electricity-generation/en/step_6.md

 ## Draw the column

-In this step you are going to use the energy variable for this sprite to draw the stacked column.
+In this step you are going to use the energy variables for this sprite to draw the stacked column.

 In Scratch, you can define your own blocks.
 This is extremely useful when setting up a series of instructions you want to use in different places throughout your program.